 In addition to feedback on presentations at workshops, EGPRN offers the opportunity of mentoring relationships.
 A presenter who is interested is appointed a mentor willing to accompany a project or publication to help the researcher/author to achieve his/her aims.
 Mentors offer advice and constructive feedback, thus helping to improve a paper or project, or help establishing (international) contacts.
 EGPRN has a database of experienced researchers who are willing to be mentors.

-At EGPRN meetings, highly interactive one-on-one and small group sessions are organised for half a day, targeted to local primary researchers and EGPRN members.
-The focus is on research skills (e.g. designing a proposal, searching the literature, writing a paper, presenting orally, writing an abstract, organising a focus group, organising fieldwork etc.).
+At EGPRN meetings, highly interactive one-on-one and small group sessions are organized for half a day, targeted to local primary researchers and EGPRN members.
+The focus is on research skills (e.g. designing a proposal, searching the literature, writing a paper, presenting orally, writing an abstract, organizing a focus group, organizing fieldwork etc.).
 Topics are chosen in agreement with the needs of the host country.
 The teachers are researchers with expertise in the subjects addressed as well as educational experience, with a combination of local and internationally acknowledged researchers.